dbalsom/moo/README.md

 ### 5. `HASH`

-- SHA-1 hash of the test from the source JSON.
-Can be used to uniquely identify a test in both JSON and MOO formats.
+- SHA-1 hash of the test data.
+The hashing method is subject to change.
+The hash is not intended to be used as error detection, but is simply intended to uniquely identify a test in an entire test suite.
+Test suites are checked for duplicate hashes before publication.
-- Format:

 | Field       | Size (bytes) | Description                              |
 |-------------|--------------|------------------------------------------|